KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 The number of specified mip-levels shall be log2 of the min value from texture width and height, ie a full mipmap pyramid.
 This is to ensure deterministic texture memory usage.

-Cubemap images are declared as an array of images in the extension that is placed in the glTF root.
-These images are specified using KHR_texture_ktx extension to reference the source images for the textures used in the environment light extension.

   > **Implementation Note**: Implementations are free to ignore the pre-filtered mip-levels and generate the mip-levels for roughness values at runtime.

 ## Declaring An Environment Light

-The KHR_lights_environment extension defines an array of image-based lights at the root of the glTF, each scene can reference one these lights.
+The KHR_lights_environment extension defines an array of environment light cubemaps at the root of the glTF, each scene can reference one these lights.
-Each environment light definition consists of a single cubemap that describes the specular radiance of the scene, the l=2 spherical harmonics coefficients for irradiance, luminance factor and bounding box for localized cubemap.
+Each environment light definition consists a single cubemap that describes the specular radiance of the scene, the l=2 spherical harmonics coefficients for irradiance, luminance factor and bounding box for localized cubemap.

 The cubemap is defined as an integer reference to one of the texture sources declared in the this extension.
-Textures may use an extension to specify the format, for instance KHR_texture_basisu.
-If they do not use such an extension they must declare the textures with KHR_texture_ktx
+This texture source shall contain a cubemap at the layer defined by the texture.

 When this extension is used, images shall use `image/ktx2` as mimeType.
 The texture type of the KTX v2 file shall be 'Cubemap'

 The following will load the environment light using KHR_texture_ktx.